Motorway services ranked the worst in Britain for second year in a row

 A motorway services in West Yorkshire has been ranked the worst in Britain for the second year in a row.

-Hartshead Moor East is the least popular motorway services out of 120 analysed, according to a survey of more than 30,000 visitors by watchdog Transport Focus.
+Hartshead Moor East is the least popular motorway services according to a survey of by watchdog Transport Focus.

-The Welcome Break-owned site on the M62 near Huddersfield received an overall satisfaction rating of just 84%.
+The Welcome Break-owned site on the M62, is on the busiest route across the Pennines from Lancashire to Yorkshire, and received an overall satisfaction rating of just 84 per cent.

-The services is on the busiest route across the Pennines from Lancashire to Yorkshire.

 “Despite the building works, the site’s overall satisfaction score has improved by four percentage points, which suggests that there is every reason to expect an improved position in next year’s survey.”

-“During the time of the survey, Hartshead Moor was undergoing improvements and there were temporary toilet facilities in place, but we’re now very pleased to say that the site has opened brand new toilets on both sides of the M62, with two new baby changing units, two new accessible toilets and added HGV shower facilities.

-“Therefore, we expect to see a considerable improvement in scores for Hartshead Moor in next year’s survey.”

-The joint-second worst services were Bridgwater (on the M5 in Somerset), Hartshead Moor West, Lancaster South (on the M6 in Lancashire) and Toddington North and South (both on the M1 in Bedfordshire).
+The joint-second worst services were Bridgwater – on the M5 in Somerset, Hartshead Moor West, Lancaster South – on the M6 in Lancashire, and Toddington North and South - both on the M1 in Bedfordshire.
+Each service station received a score of 88 per cent.

 Transport Focus chief executive Anthony Smith said: “Our survey shows motorway services offer a great experience with friendly and helpful staff and provide drivers with the opportunity to rest, relax and take a break before continuing their journey.